 The castle was then rebuilt in the 13th century and continued to grow and change over the years as new rulers came in and took over the city.

-After spending time as a barracks and prison, the castle is now used as an exhibition center.
+After being used as barracks and a prison, the castle is now used as an exhibition center.

 For a small fee, you can enter Castello Normanno-Svevo and explore the grounds and the buildings themselves, with various exhibitions throughout the building.